RocketCommunicationsInc/astro-uxds/design-guidelines/compliance.md

 		2. Status Symbols shall always be rendered with the specified colors<link to shapes>.

 	19. [Table](http://www.astrouxds.com/ui-components/table)
-		//1.
+		1. REMOVE?
 Table components shall be rendered in the illustrated style.

 	20. [Tabs](http://www.astrouxds.com/ui-components/tabs)
 		1. Tabs shall be arranged in a single row.
 		2. Tabs shall use title-style capitalization.

 	21. [Timeline](http://www.astrouxds.com/ui-components/timeline)
-		//1.
+		1. REMOVE?
 Timeline components shall be rendered in the illustrated style.

 	22. [Toggle](http://www.astrouxds.com/ui-components/toggle)
 		1. Toggle shall be used when the action takes immediate effect.

 	23. [Tree](http://www.astrouxds.com/ui-components/tree)
-		//1.
+		1. REMOVE?
 Trees should not contain unrelated data types.